andreif/andreif.github.io/_posts/2024-03/2024-03-23-claimed-utis.md

  from spotlight
 ```

+## defaults read

-Also, since it was published in 2012, the plist has been moved/changed and instead of `~/Library/Preferences/com.apple.LaunchServices.plist` there are two files now:
+Also, after it was published in 2012, the plist has been moved/changed and instead of old `~/Library/Preferences/com.apple.LaunchServices.plist` there are two files now:

 ```shell
 $ ls -1 ~/Library/Preferences/com.apple.LaunchServices/